The digital revolution is now a reality that affects every sector of the economy.

 - Take advantage of customer databases:

 Use all the data you own about your clients to their benefit.
 Help them personalize their financial plans and long-term goals.
-For example, if you track someone’s spending history, you are able to recommend certain online banking products or services based on that information.
+For example, if you track someone’s spending history, you can recommend certain online banking products or services based on that information.
 You can also inform them when bills are due and when a credit or budget limit is reached.
-This feature will not only help your clients make clearer financial plans, but it will also demonstrate your personal interest in their financial well-being.
+This feature will not only help your clients make clearer financial plans but will also demonstrate your personal interest in their financial well-being.

 - Think mobile:

 A responsive website is essential for any business, including banks.

 According to an infographic from Formstack, 57% of internet users would not recommend a business with a poorly designed website on mobile.
 The same infographic indicates that 46% of visitors are less likely to browse other options when using a company’s mobile app.